tiffanytse/Effeckt.css/readme.md

 ## Action:

-* If you know other transition/keyframe animation based demos/experiments that make senes to include here, file a ticket.
+* If you know other transition/keyframe animation based demos/experiments that make sense to include here, file a ticket.
 * If you're interested in helping to define the API let's hear it, comment on that ticket
 * A web-based builder is a must.
 A cmd-line builder isn't important for this, I'd say.